kura/kura.gg/content/pages/eevee.rst

 .. code-block:: python

-    DISCLAIMER = 'Powered by love &amp; rainbow sparkles.'
+    DISCLAIMER = "Powered by love &amp; rainbow sparkles."
-    COPYRIGHT = 'Source code and content are released under the <a href="/license/">MIT license</a>.'
+    COPYRIGHT = """Source code and content are released under the <a href="/license/">MIT license</a>."""

 You can see either or both to ``False`` to disable these notices being displayed.